ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    identifier. `DW_OP_aspace_deref_size` behaves like
 >    `DW_OP_aspace_deref` except a data item whose size is S rather
 >    than the size of a generic type is retrieved from the memory
->    location L whose address space AS and whose address is A.
+>    location L whose address space is AS and whose address is A.

 Change the description of `DW_OP_aspace_deref_size` to: